jssullivan/didactic-barnacle/README.md

 ### Future Improvements

- - More robust startup script ( ability to start multiple download workers)
+ - More robust startup script (ability to start multiple download workers)
  - File extensions support
- - Ability to check the progress of a download (percentage complete)
+ - Ability to check the progress of a download (percent complete)
  - Tests